You've probably heard of melatonin before. It's a chemical synthesized naturally in your own body and in your dog's as well.

 Melatonin can help treat conditions and disorders like:

-- Sleep disorders.
+- Sleep.
 Sleep problems like insomnia are often caused by an insufficient amount of melatonin in the system.
 So, adding a melatonin supplement can help regulate your dog's circadian rhythm and help them sleep at night as they normally would.
 This is especially helpful for older dogs, who sometimes have more trouble sleeping through the night than their younger counterparts.

 - Anxiety and phobias.
 There are all sorts of anxieties and phobias that dogs suffer from, including separation anxiety, thunderstorm anxiety, and fear of loud noises, just to name a few.
 Thanks to the calming effect of melatonin, it can work as a solution to help your dog settle down and feel more comfortable.